The Bankrate promise

 4. Look for applicable discounts

-When purchasing a policy, you may be pleasantly surprised by the number of available discounts from a home insurance provider.
-These discounts can provide significant savings on the cost of your policy.
-Discounts may include:
+When purchasing a policy, you may be surprised by the number of available discounts from your chosen home insurance provider.
+These discounts can provide significant savings on the cost of your policy, but you should ask your insurance agent about discounts you qualify for to make sure you don’t miss out on savings opportunities.
+Some common discounts include:

 - Multi-policy: Choosing the same carrier you purchase your auto insurance from usually results in a multi-policy discount.